poliorcetics/named-arguments-rfc/02-guide-level-explanation.md

 ---

+Named arguments are the ability to call a function, method or closure while precising the caller-facing name of the arguments, greatly improving clarity in many situations.
+Of course functions where the arguments are already clear do not have to use them: `sin(x: x)` would be ridiculous and redundant.

 This section will explain how to declare and use named arguments as a teacher may explain
 mathematics: it will present the concepts while abstracting away much of the reasoning, which is detailed more thouroughly in other sections (see [Reference-level